malcolmsgroves/Data-Structures/README.md

 A simple alphabetical contact directory implemented with a linked list.

 ## Lab 4: Word Search
-The computer completes a word search using recursion.
+The computer completes a word search using binary search.

 ## Lab 5: Boggle
 An interactive command line Boggle game, implemented recursively.